ayanama-arch/Computer-fundamentals/Computer Networks/CCNA/Chapter-02/Note-01.md

 - **Hosts per Network**: \( 2^{16} - 2 = 65,534 \).
 - **Purpose**: Medium-sized networks, e.g., universities or regional ISPs.
 - **Example**: **172.16.0.1**

+`NOTE:` Network Id is where all host part are 0.

 ---